optmly/optmly.github.io/pages/2021-06-19-lattice-rearrange.md

 room.
 They will only be set free if all prisoners can correctly find their numbers.
 What are their chances?

+Now, if you would like to think about the problem a bit more, you should stop reading.
+The answer to the 100 prinsoners will not be revealed here (you can find it readily via a google search), but an important clue will be.

+## Cycle Following

+Given {% raw %}$n${% endraw %}

 ## Jingjin Yu ([arxiv preprint](https://arxiv.org/abs/2105.05366), R:SS 2021)